 Before he was a founder, Vic was a venture capitalist at RRE Ventures where he focused on cleantech, consumer, deep tech, and fintech.
 He also served as a VC at DFJ Gotham and Chart Venture Ventures.
 Vic started his career as a full stack developer building large scale enterprise systems.

 Vic’s worldview as an underdog was deeply shaped by his life journey as an immigrant from Guyana who grew up in Jamaica, Queens in the ’90s.
 He sits on the board of trustees for Inwood Academy, a charter school catering to underprivileged youth in uptown Manhattan.
-Outside of work, you can find Vic reciting hip hop and reggae, sporting gold chains, sanda boxing, cooking, and spending quality time with his wife of almost 20 years and their young daughter.
+Outside of work, you can find Vic reciting hip hop and reggae, sporting gold chains, sanda boxing, cooking, and spending quality time with his wife of almost 20 years and their young daughters.

 Vic holds an MBA in Entrepreneurship and Finance from Columbia Business School, where he was a Robert Toigo Foundation Fellow, and a BSE in Mechanical Engineering from the University of Pennsylvania, where he earned the National Science Foundation Fellowship for his work in micro-electro mechanical systems.